 Anne Grunseit

 I am myself an enthusiastic recreational cyclist but also regularly ride my bike to work.
 My wish is that everyone who wants to ride a bike either to get from place to place or just for fun, can do so in pleasant and safe surrounds.
 I will be contributing to BNSW and its membership my skills and knowledge around physical activity promotion and evidence-based decision-making to support people’s health and wellbeing.
+I have been a member of the BNSW Advocacy Committee since 2023 and a board member since 2021 and enjoy bringing together both my personal and professional interests through these roles.

 John Hawkins